abenassi/xlseries/README.md

 * **time_multicolumn**: true (True), false (False) - *Indicates if a data series has a time index expressed in multiple columns that must be composed.*
 * **time_header_coord**: "A3" - *Excel coordinates for a time index header.*
 * **time_composed**: true (True), false (False) - *Indicates if a data series has a time index that has to be composed (not a straight forward date string) because some information about current date is taken from previous cells.
 Typically when year is only stated a the first quarter while the other three have only the quarter number.*
-* **frequency**: "Y", "Q", "M", "W", "D" or "YQQQ" and other multi-frequency patterns - *Indicates the time frequency of the series.
-It uses pretty much the same strings as `datetime.datetime` uses with the substantial aggregation of multi-frequency patterns, when a series has values in more than one frequency at the same row (typically a secondary series is the aggregated version of the other one).*
+* **frequency**: "Y", "Q", "M", "W", "D" or "YQQQQ" and other multi-frequency patterns - *Indicates the time frequency of the series.
+It uses pretty much the same strings as `datetime.datetime` uses with the substantial aggregation of multi-frequency patterns, when a series has values in more than one frequency at the same row (typically a secondary series is the aggregated version of the other one).
+"YQQQQ", for example, indicates the presence of series that shows first the annual average (or sum) and then the four quarters.*

 ## Development status